 Management of Empyema

-Long-term monitoring is compulsory in the patients with empyema and pleural thickening as the outcome of neglected patients may be irreversible and frequently lead to death.
-The rich in vitamins and proteins diet, healthy lifestyle are contributing factors to the improvement of the patients with empyema.
+Long-term monitoring is compulsory in patients with empyema and pleural thickening as the outcome of neglected patients may be irreversible and frequently lead to death.
+A diet rich in vitamins and proteins and a healthy lifestyle is contributing factors to the improvement of the patients with empyema.
 Those who suffer from asbestosis and pleural thickening are recommended to change their occupation.